bigskysoftware/htmx/www/index.md

 - Why should only [`GET`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) & [`POST`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) methods be [available](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)?
 - Why should you only be able to replace the **entire** screen?

-By removing these arbitrary constraints, htmx completes HTML as a [hypertext](https://en.wikipedia.org/wiki/Hypertext)
+By removing these arbitrary constraints, htmx completes HTML as a [hypertext](https://en.wikipedia.org/wiki/Hypertext).

+htmx grants your multi page application common ui patterns without the baggage of a framework and without major changes to you existing server side app.

+## bring your own backend

+htmx is backend agnostic.
+Use is with flask, express, rails, even cfwheels if you are feeling truly oldschool.

+At the end of the day, it's only hypertext.

 ## quick start